Childrens Page

 The circular kiln was built in a large earth mound and the kiln chamber resembled a well made of bricks.
 The firing chamber was under the well and had one fire mouth.
 The floor of the well was perforated to allow the flames through to the pots.

-The original 15 feet diameter kiln was on the site of April Cottage situated to the west of the Heritage Centre.
+The original 15 feet diameter kiln was on the site of April Cottage (Now demolished) situated on land to the west of the Heritage Centre which is now occupied with new shops including COSTA Coffee.

 The kiln was stacked from the top, the operator climbing down a ladder inside and receiving the pots from another operator outside.
 As the pots were usually glazed only on the inside, smaller ones could be stacked upside down inside larger ones.
 Thus little kiln space was wasted.
 The pots were stacked on top of one another to the top of the kiln, which was then covered with sherds.